 I just released my latest paper called The relativistic discriminator: a key element missing from standard GAN (code to implement relativistic GANs).
+On December 2018, it was accepted for publication at ICLR 2019 😸!
 Although filled with silly pictures, this work is no joke and I believe it is an important step forward for GANs.
 In this paper, I argue that standard GAN (SGAN) is missing a fundamental property, i.e., training the generator should not only increase the probability that fake data is real but also decrease the probability that real data is real.
 This property is fundamental and should have been in the very first GAN.

 Giving this property to the discriminator makes SGAN relativistic.
 As I show in the paper, the discriminator of any GAN loss can be made to be relativistic.
 Interestingly, IPM-based GANs (WGAN, WGAN-GP, etc) already have a relativistic discriminator!
 This explains in part why these approaches are generally much more stable than standard GAN.